- Library Cards and Borrowing

 |DVDs||1 week||limit 6|

 Most materials can be renewed once by calling the library or going online.
 No renewals for items on reserve.
+If you have outstanding fees or an expired library card, you may be unable to renew online.

 - Books and periodicals: $.05 cents per day